Cosmic-ray impact on optical and mid-infrared emission line diagnostics in NGC 5728

 \subsection{CR excitation in AGN MIR diagnostics}

-CRs enhance the emission-line fluxes from low-ionization species relative to the pure photoionization case, leading to a systematic decrease in the high- to low-ionization line ratios.
-This trend arises from the unique ability of CRs to penetrate far deeper into cloud structures than ionizing photons, maintaining ionization and excitation of low-ionization species in partially shielded regions where the radiation becomes ineffective.
+CRs enhance the emission-line fluxes from low-ionization species relative to the pure photoionization case, leading to a systematic decrease in the high-to-low ionization line ratios.
+This trend arises from the unique ability of CRs to penetrate far deeper into cloud structures than ionizing photons, maintaining the ionization and excitation of low-ionization species in partially shielded regions where the radiation becomes ineffective.

-Figure~\ref{fig:kde} illustrates this effect for the diagnostic diagram of [\ion{Ne}{v}]/[\ion{Ne}{ii}] versus [\ion{Ne}{iii}]/[\ion{Ne}{ii}] through our models, which assume solar abundances and span a wide range in ionization parameter ($-3.5 \leq \log U \leq -1.5$) and hydrogen density ($0 \leq \log n_\mathrm{H} \leq 4$).
+Figure~\ref{fig:kde} illustrates this effect for the diagnostic diagram of [\ion{Ne}{v}]/[\ion{Ne}{ii}] versus [\ion{Ne}{iii}]/[\ion{Ne}{ii}] through our models, which assume solar abundances and span a wide range in the ionization parameter ($-3.5 \leq \log U \leq -1.5$) and hydrogen density ($0 \leq \log n_\mathrm{H} \leq 4$).
 The model predictions are presented as solid contours enclosing 10\%, 50\%, and 90\% of all the predicted ratios for these input parameters, thus excluding outlier values.
 The contours colored in green, teal, blue, purple, and red, represent the increasing CR ionization rate, $\zeta_\mathrm{CR} = 10^{-16},10^{-15},10^{-14},10^{-13},$ and $10^{-12}\,\mathrm{s}^{-1}$, respectively.
 These models are compared with the distribution of emission-line ratios measured for nearby AGN.
 The gray data points in Fig.~\ref{fig:kde} correspond to \textit{Spitzer}/IRS spectroscopic observations for a sample of nearby Seyfert galaxies and LINERs, compiled by \citep{Fernandez2021} from the literature \citep{Dudik_2007,Dudik_2009,Goulding_2009,Tommasin2008,Tommasin2010,Pereira_Santaella_2010,Fernandez_2016}.
-This full dataset most likely captures the diversity of MIR line ratios across the local population of active nuclei, including AGN photoionization, shocks, AGN/starburst composites, and jet-dominated nuclei.
+This full dataset most likely captures the diversity of MIR line ratios across the local population of active nuclei, including AGN photoionization, shocks, AGN and/or starburst composites, and jet-dominated nuclei.